-* Abstract should be written in an informative and clear way.
-It should represent the theme of the research and the variety of information used for the purposes of the article, reveal main results and make conclusions.
-The summary is to be written in the Past Tense and should not contain quotations.
-The authors should avoid using abbreviations.
-Structure of the abstract should repeat structure of the article, including such parts as introduction, aims and tasks, methodology, results and conclusions.
-However, its subject, theme and aim are indicated in case if they are impossible to deduce from the title of the article; it’s advisable to descrive methods or methodology of the paper if they are innovative or may be interesting with regard to the article.
+* The abstract should be written in an informative and clear way.
+It should represent the subject of research and the variety of information used in the article, reveal the main results and make conclusions.
+The summary must be written in the past tense and should not contain quotations.
+The authors should avoid abbreviations.
+The structure of the abstract should repeat the structure of the article, including the introduction, aims and tasks, methodology, results and conclusions.
+However, its subject, theme and aim are indicated if they cannot be deduced from the title of the article; it’s advisable to describe the methods or methodology of the paper if they are innovative or may be interesting with regard to the article.
 Results of the research should be described in a precise and informative way.
-Information contained in the title of the article should not be duplicated in the abstract.
-It is recommended to avoid unnecessary phrases, insignificant details but use only significant words from the text of the article.
-Historical background, if it is not the object of research itself, references to previous researches and widely known ideas should not be included in the abstract.
-It is recommended to use syntax typical for technical and scientific documents and remove complex grammar constructions.
-Abstract is aimed at competent readers, even coming from foreign countries, thus, the usage of professional terminology is allowed.
-Coherence and cohesion of the annotation text should be reached by usage of rules of logic and linking words, namely "consequently", "moreover", "for example", "the benefits of this study", "as a result" etc.), or an idea should logically derive from the previous one.
+Information contained in the article title should not be duplicated in the abstract.
+Unnecessary phrases and insignificant details should be omitted.
+Historical background, if it is not the object of research itself, references to previous researches and commonly known ideas should not be included in the abstract.
+Syntax typical for technical and scientific documents should be used, and complex grammar constructions should be removed.
+The abstract is targets competent readers, even those from foreign countries, thus, the usage of professional terminology is allowed.
+Coherence and cohesion of the abstract should be attained by the use of the rules of logic and linking words, namely "consequently", "moreover", "for example", "the benefits of this study", "as a result" etc.), or an idea should logically develop from the previous one.
 Passive voice constructions should be replaced with active voice ("The study tested", not "It was tested in this study").

-5. Keywords (or phrases) should number from 5 to 8 being separated by commas in Russian (or French, Italian, Spanish) and English versions.
+5. Keywords (or phrases) should number from 5 to 8 and are separated by commas in Russian (or French, Italian, Spanish) and English versions.

-*Keywords are the concepts, terms and names that convey core meaning in the text and have alternatives in other languages.
-Keywords should reflect the main content of the article and as far as possible, they should not duplicate terms contained in the titles and abstract.
-It is allowed to those concepts, terms and names from the text of the article that may facilitate and expand possibilities of finding the article by means of information-retrieval system.
+*Keywords are the concepts, terms and names that convey the core meaning in the text and have alternatives in other languages.
+Keywords should reflect the main content of the article and if possible, they should not duplicate the terms contained in the title and abstract.
+The concepts, terms and names from the text of the article can be used to facilitate and expand possibilities of finding the article through the information retrieval system.

-6. Text of the article and quotations should be carefully checked by authors and contain references to the original sources indicating page number and the year of publication.
+6. The text of the article and quotations should be carefully checked by authors and contain references to the original sources indicating page number and the year of publication.

-References to researches should be given in the text of the article in square brackets: research number in the reference list and cited page separated by a comma [2, 55].
-References to the books of the Holy Srciptures should be written in accordance with the tradition, for example: (1 Corinthians 2:10).
+References to research materials should be provided in the body of the article in square brackets: number in the reference list and cited page separated by a comma [2, 55].
+References to the books of the Holy Scriptures should be written in accordance with the tradition, i.e.: (1 Corinthians 2:10).

 7. Notes (references to archival and other sources, collected works, information materials) should be made in the form of endnotes.

-In case of necessity, references to fiction books and other sources are given in the text of the article in round brackets by indicating page number (142), or Volume and page number separated by a comma (7, 142).
+In case of necessity, references to fiction books and other sources are provided in the body of the article in round brackets by indicating the page number (142), or volume and page number separated by a comma (7, 142).

 8. Reference list.

 NB!
-Quotation and inclusion of critical studies, made in the last five years, into the reference list is obligatory.
-The Editorial Board highly recommends the authors to include into the article general analysis of scientific literature on the research theme.
+Quotation and inclusion of critical studies conducted in the last five years, in the reference list is mandatory.
+The editorial board highly recommends that the authors include general analysis of scientific literature on the research topic in the article.